Interdisciplinary Opportunities at UNF

 Admissions to the program is selective and requires prospective students to go through a proposal submission process in which they must outline in detail the purpose, scope, and theme of the major or minor they wish to construct.
 Proposal acceptance is contingent upon formal review and approval by the Program Director and/or additional faculty members and administrators as needed.

-How to Apply: Contact COAS Advising to attend an informational session or meet with an IDS advisor to begin the application process.
+How to Apply: Contact your advisor to begin the application process.

 Track 1 - Theme-Based Interdisciplinary Study (36 credits)